lpww/doomgrader/README.md

 ## Prerequisites

 - A fully updated Steam version of Doom Eternal
-- Mono: See [here](https://wiki.archlinux.org/index.php/Mono) for more information.
+- .NET Core: See [here](https://wiki.archlinux.org/index.php/.NET_Core) for more information.
+Don't forget to add `~/.dotnet/tools` to your PATH.

 ## Config